oqipoDev/buena-vista-obsidian/README.md

 - **Embedded notes don't take as much space** when they have too much content.
     - Embedded note **titles are smaller**.
 - Quotes and callouts have a more consistent style.
-- Tabs are now proper tabs
+- Callouts are slightly highlighted in source mode.
+- Borders are removed unless draggable or needed for visual clarity.
+- Sidebar tabs are bigger and look more like tabs.

 |![Tabs](./img/tabs1.png)|![More tabs](./img/tabs2.png)|
 | :---: | :---: |